bgre033/ansible-netscaler-certificate-renew/README.md

-## Netscaler Automated Certificate Renewal with Ansible and Let's Encrypt
+# Automated Netscaler Certificate Renewals

 This set of Ansible playbooks are designed to automatically acquire a Let's Encrypt certificate and update an existing certificate pair on a Netscaler.
 By updating a Netscaler certificate it means any services using the certificate are automatically updated too.